martijnluinstra/BAR/README.md

 BAR
 ===

+**Important!
+BAR is no longer actively developed and should be considered end of life.
+I consider BAR's to be a suboptimal POS system, born out of necessity and archaic solutions.
+The codebase is outdated and not representative of good practise nor my skills.
+The latest updates have been to make it possible to deploy BAR in a modern environment, remove unsupported dependencies and fix some of the most important issues.
+With these updates BAR can still be used while considering alternatives, but it really shouldn't be.**

 BAR (Beverage Administration Register) is a simple web based system to maintain a counter for each user, which has been used to count the amount of beer each student has consumed during the introductory camp of study association Cover.

 ## Setup ##